 Setting Up The Game On Facebook

-From the App dashboard, you need to set up the Instant Games section, and click the button labelled "Setup" then fill in the required information:
+From the App Dashboard, you need to go to the Instant Games section, and click the button labelled "Setup" then fill in the required information:

 Once you've saved the changes you will need to click on Web Hosting in the products list on the left tab and click the "Upload Version" button: